benju66/Pro-Logic-Scheduler/master_spec.md

 * **Edit End:** Apply **FNLT** (Finish No Later Than) constraint (Deadline).
 * **Edit Actuals:** Update `actualStart`/`actualFinish`.
 Does **not** affect CPM dates (variance tracking only).

+**Scheduling Modes:**
+* **Auto Mode (default):** CPM engine calculates dates based on dependencies and constraints.
+User edits to `start`/`end` apply constraints (SNET/FNLT) that influence the calculation.
+* **Manual Mode:** User-fixed dates that CPM will **not** change during recalculation.
+Manual tasks still participate in backward pass (have Late Start/Finish), have float calculated, and act as anchors for their successors.
+When CPM results are applied, only calculated fields (`_isCritical`, `totalFloat`, `freeFloat`, etc.) are updated; `start`, `end`, and `duration` are preserved.

+**Async Engine Synchronization:**
+Date changes are processed asynchronously to ensure the Rust CPM engine receives constraint updates before recalculation runs.
+This prevents race conditions where recalculation might execute before constraints are synced, causing date values to revert.

 ### 3.4.
 Performance Strategy (Rust Migration)

 To achieve 60 FPS with >10,000 tasks, the calculation engine will be migrated in **Phase 2**: